nicosanti98/geojson_tiledrawer/README.md

 this.TILE_SIZE = 512; //512px is default value
 this.POINT_RADIUS = 8; //8px is default value

 //This constraint represents the number of "big pixel"
 //printed in the tile using the method "printSquares" this.SQUARES_PER_TILE = 16; //16 is default value
 //Base options for tiles with heatmap this.BLURRADIUS = 20; //px this.CIRCLESRADIUS = 25; //px
 this.MIN_OPACITY = 0.05;
 ```

+- `TILE_SIZE` is the tile side length in pixel;
+- `POINT_RADIUS`